Riya7272du/TaskManager/README.md

 SETUP INSTRUCTION:
-install node moules in it with with help of command npm install
+install node moules in it with with help of command 'npm install'.
+After completing 1st step then, Run the command npm start.